Barcelona School of Economics: Research

-One of BSE's main objectives is to make Barcelona a leading community in economics research worldwide.
+One of BSE's main objectives is to make Barcelona a leading community in Economics research worldwide.

 Research rankings

 The Barcelona School of Economics research community constitutes one of the leading clusters of economics research in Europe.
-It has been ranked by RePEc among the top 15 Economics Departments in the world, the top 5 in Europe, and as the best in Spain.
+It has been ranked by RePEc among the top 15 of Economics Departments in the world, the top 10 in Europe, and as the best in Spain.

 Severo Ochoa Research Excellence accreditations

 In 2011, BSE was distinguished as one of only eight Centers of Research Excellence with an international impact in the framework of the Severo Ochoa Research Excellence Program, which promotes frontier research and distinguish those institutions that are defining the global scientific debate.

-In 2016, it became the only center focused on economics and the social sciences to receive a second Severo Ochoa distinction.

-BSE received a third consecutive Severo Ochoa distinction for the period 2020–23.